 - A certificate of address registration that was issued by the municipality

 - A receipt showing that you paid the required application fees

 Please note: If you are under 14, your parent or legal guardian has to submit and pick up the application.
-If you are between 14 and 18, you should submit your application in person with your parent or legal guardian, who needs to give consent by signing the application.
+If you are between 14 and 18, you should submit your application in person with the assistance of your parent or legal guardian, who needs to give consent by signing the application.

 Fees and how long it takes

 If you have refugee status, humanitarian protection or asylum you can collect your Travel Document from the police station in 30 working days for 50 - 55 leva, or in 10 working days for 100 - 110 leva.

 You will need to pick up your Travel Document in person.
 In exceptional cases, another person can do it for you, but only if that person has a notarized power of attorney explicitly authorizing him or her to pick up the document on your behalf.

 The Travel Document that people with refugee status and humanitarian protection get is not a national passport and it does not give you the same rights as the Bulgarian red passport.
 Bulgarian citizens can travel to all EU member states, but for refugees there are special rules.